GloriEvo/GloriEvo/README.md

 ✦

 !!
-If you're going to tell me about someone who has a doc on them, please provide the link for said doc up-front. !!
+If you're going to tell us about someone who has a doc on them, please provide the link for said doc up-front. !!

 <div align="right">

 ✦

-I might suddenly go non/semi-verbal due to low energy, sorry!
+If you couldn't already tell, we refer to ourself using plural pronouns like 'we' and 'our'. **WE ARE NOT A SYSTEM!** We are one singular individual up in this noggin, we just find referring to ourself in this way to be comforting! *this is a recent discovery and we are still building a habit of using pronouns like 'we' instead of 'I', our muscle memory may take over.

 </div>

 ✦

+We might suddenly go non/semi-verbal due to low energy, sorry!

+✦

-I hate smalltalk and am horrible at it, if you try to start a conversation with "how are you" I will be (unintentionally) dry asf.
+We hate smalltalk and are horrible at it, if you try to start a conversation with "how are you" we will be (unintentionally) dry asf.

 <div align="right">

 ✦

-Cuddling is always welcome and encouraged BIG TIME I love sitting with people.
+Cuddling is always welcome and encouraged BIG TIME we love sitting with people!!

 </div>